willthemoor/press-plate/README.md

 # PressPlate
 ## An WordPress Boilerplate

 A WordPress Boilerplate to get going quickly.

+@TODO This should be using [Composer](http://roots.io/using-composer-with-wordpress/) instead of git submodules.

 # Notes:
 * WordPress itself is a submodule